Introduction: The Foundation of Performance

 Every HYROX athlete wants to go faster.
 But before speed comes capacity the aerobic base that fuels everything from sled drives to wall balls.

-Zone 2 training is how you build that foundation.
+Zone 2 Training is how you build that foundation.
 It enhances recovery, increases efficiency, and helps you maintain pace through all eight 1 km runs.

 “Zone 2 doesn’t slow you down it’s what allows you to go fast for longer.”